Prayers for Peace in a Fractured World

 The gift of true freedom

-Lived within the safety of your love
+Within the safety of your love,

 And chose independence.